Scholarships, Grants and Loans

 The Grad PLUS Loan is a low interest, federally backed student loan guaranteed by the U.S. Government for students pursuing a Graduate level degree.
 Like its undergraduate counterpart, the Grad PLUS Loan can be used to pay for the total cost of education less any aid you’ve already been awarded.
 Also, like the undergraduate version, eligibility for the Graduate PLUS Loan is dependent on the borrower’s credit rating.

 Alternative, or private, loans are credit-based products from independent lenders.
 If the borrower does not have established credit, a co-signer is recommended.
 Visit our Alternative Loan information for loan details, comparison tool and links to online applications.
 We have options for students and parents.

-Fontbonne partners with Higher One to provide our students with an interest-free, monthly payment plan.
-To learn more information or to sign up, please visit Higher One or speak with a Fontbonne Business Office representative at 314-889-1405.
+Fontbonne partners with Cashnet to provide our students with a monthly installment plan.
+To learn more or to sign up, please log into Cashnet starting with your student portal HERE or speak with someone in our office at 314-889-1414.

 State and Federal Grants

 Grants come from both the State government and the Federal government and many do not have to be repaid.
 Listed below are some common types of grants that our students can be eligible to receive.